binhnguyennus/awesome-scalability/README.md

 > "Even if you lose all one day, you can build all over again if you retain your calm!" - Thuan Pham, CTO at Uber Technologies Inc.

 #### For the future CTO of the next Uber :)
 > Checking out some [system designs problems](#system-design) to get familiar with the interview process.
 If you can explain a large-scale design to your grandmother in about 15 mins (with the help of paper and pencil), you know you are ready!
+Good luck!

 #### Community Power